allanbreyes/udacity/README.md

 <!-- What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring? -->

+After implementing a basic Q-Learner in the driving agent architecture, I noticed significant reduction in the time needed to reach the destination.
+Specifically, the agent had bias towards movement to the next waypoint (as opposed to randomly).
+After 50 trials, the average running reward was `22.18` and the average number of steps taken was `13.38`.
+The agent was incredibly quick to learn and develop a robust policy layer; in comparison, the first trial (learning from scratch) received less than half the reward (`9.5`) and took more than twice as long to reach the destination (`28` steps).

+After the first trial, the agent quickly learned the "rules of the road", particularly for traffic signs.
+Throughout the remaining trials, less common encounters with other cars on the roads added increased, albeit marginal, knowledge and proficiency to the agent.
+Comparing the metrics from the first half to the last half, I observed a `3%` increase in reward and `4%` decrease in steps taken.
+I believe this to be from learning from less common states.

+Of important note, the agent is blind to both its current location and the deadline.
+An optimal agent would have held a "holding pattern", accruing reward points for correctly obeying traffic rules, and only landing on the destination at the last possible cycle.
+However, given the inputs and how the agent was built, neither location nor deadline was incorporated into the state.
+As such, the agent is myopic in its handling of rewards: it maximizes its short-term reward with little regard for delayed, future rewards.

 ## Improving the Q-Learning Driving Agent

 <!-- Report the different values for the parameters tuned in your basic implementation of Q-Learning.
 For which set of parameters does the agent perform best?
 How well does the final driving agent perform? -->